Yeah. I overrated the shit out of this title.

 The only break from the humor is with the battle system the synopsis is known for.
 In this series, one can summon little beasts that battle each other, with their power levels being determined by the sumonee’s test scores.
 How this is all implemented and regulated is through the use of “latest technology.”
 That’s code for “bullshit.”
 The level of seriousness skyrockets when the battles take place between students of different classes.
 However, with all of the fan service and zany jokes that kept fisting your eye sockets beforehand, it’s hard to really take it seriously.
 So, you don’t.
 You take it all as a joke.
 You are watching a twenty-four minute joke.
 Thirteen times over.

 The score I have for the show currently is far more subjective than objective.
 Objectively, this show is above-average fan service fodder.
 The amount of effort that’s shown through its humor and desire to entertain shines through with bold colors.
 This is certainly an anime that fits the phrase “turning off your brain.”
 If you think about anything that happens in this show, you will probably become depressed with your own lack of creativity.
 Or perhaps, you’ll be induced into an unfathomable rage.
-A rage that stems from being entertained by the same thing that entertains inexperienced faggots the world over.
-I know I didn’t, because I once was that inexperienced faggot.
+A rage that stems from being entertained by the same thing that entertains inexperienced vermin the world over.
+I know I didn’t, because I once was that inexperienced vermin.
 That little piece in me gave me the ability to rate this show more than it probably should have.
-Congratulations, inner faggot.
+Congratulations, inner vermin.